 The richness of the Sierra Nevada offers the indigenous people the materials needed to create objects of beauty such as the Tayona shoulder bags, which symbolize the creation of life.
 The indigenous women weave them with cotton, sisal, and wool, and they have lovely colors.

 Materials such as coconut, tree bark, seeds, wood, and tagua.
 Tagua is vegetable ivory for its resemblance to animal ivory.
 This is a product made from the very hard white endosperm of the seeds of individual palm trees, the Latin name is Phytelephas or elephant plant, what is native to South America

 Also, bones and snail houses are used to make earrings, necklaces, bracelets and creative decorations,

 Another craft is making sandals and belts from leather and the sombrero vueltiao, the typical hat of the Colombian Caribbean.

 Decorative accessories made from stone and clay, such as ceramic pots, plates and spoons, and the totumo, pumpkin-like fruit, when dried, it can be shaped to a bowl and be used for decoration and for eating and drinking.

-A nice store where you can order these articles is and support the local people is found in the Sonesta Hotel Valledupar.
+A beautiful store where you can order these articles is and support the local people is found in the Sonesta Hotel Valledupar.

-One of the greatest iconic trekking experience is visiting the Lost City or Cuidad Perdida and takes place within the forest and beautiful valleys.
+One of the most significant iconic trekking experience is visiting the Lost City or Cuidad Perdida and takes place within the forest and beautiful valleys.
 You can read more about this trek when you click on the letters of this text

 I hope you liked my blog and the given visuals which inspire you to visit and enjoy Valledupar and the Sierra Nevada de Santa Marta and in all it’s mysterious and unique glory.